Todd Haley

-Richard Todd Haley (born February 28, 1967) is an American football coach who most recently was head coach for the Memphis Showboats of the United States Football League (USFL).
+Richard Todd Haley (born February 28, 1967) is an American football coach who is currently the offensive coordinator for the Columbus Aviators of the United Football League (UFL).

 From 1997 to 2006, he had stints as the wide receivers coach of the New York Jets, Chicago Bears, and Dallas Cowboys.
 He served as the offensive coordinator of the Arizona Cardinals from 2007 to 2008, the head coach of the Kansas City Chiefs from 2009 to 2011, the offensive coordinator of the Pittsburgh Steelers from 2012 to 2017, and the offensive coordinator of the Cleveland Browns in 2018 (he was fired in Week 8 of his first season with the team).
 Haley also coached the Tampa Bay Bandits in 2022.

 Early life and college

 Haley was born on February 28, 1967, in Atlanta, Georgia.
 He is the son of Dick Haley, the former director of player personnel for the Pittsburgh Steelers and New York Jets and a former NFL cornerback.
 As a youth, Haley was a ball boy for the Steelers and attended Steelers training camps with his father.
 Alongside his father, Haley would watch the Steelers' game and practice film.

 Haley attended Upper St. Clair High School, and went on to attend the University of Florida and then the University of Miami, where he played on the two schools' respective golf squads.
 In 1991, Haley graduated from the University of North Florida with a bachelor's degree in communication.
 Haley is one of the few coaches to have never played football beyond youth level.